Koutsa866/Epigenetic-Research-Synalpheus-Shrimp---2025/README.md

 ---

-## 🔬 Methods
+## Methods (Section 1 - Summer 2024)

-### 1. **Nanopore Sequencing and Methylation Tag Extraction**
+### 1.Nanopore Sequencing and Methylation Tag Extraction**
 - Sequenced DNA with Oxford Nanopore MinION
 - Used **Dorado** for basecalling and extraction of:
-  - **MM tags** (modified cytosines)
+  - **MM tags** (locations of modified cytosines)
-  - **ML tags** (probabilities of modification)
+  - **ML tags** (corresponding probabilities of methylation)
 - Filtered for methylation probabilities >95%

 ### 2. Methylation Quantification and BLAST Annotation (Summer 2024)
+- Extracted MM and ML tags from basecalled Nanopore data to identify methylated cytosines
-	•	Calculated the proportion of methylated cytosines per read
+- Used R to calculate the proportion of methylated cytosines per read and to summarize methylation distributions across all reads
+- Filtered for high-confidence methylation events by retaining only reads with ≥95% probability of methylation
-	•	Identified the top 10 reads with the highest proportion of methylation (up to ~10%)
-	•	These reads were hypothesized to overlap with CpG islands and regulatory regions
+- Identified the top 10 reads with the highest methylation levels (up to ~10%) Hypothesized that these highly methylated reads may overlap CpG islands or gene regulatory regions
-	•	Annotated the top methylated sequences using BLASTn and BLASTx against:
-	•	nr, tsa_nr, and core_nt databases
+- Annotated these sequences using BLASTn and BLASTx against the nr, tsa_nr, and core_nt databases
-	•	Functions inferred from BLAST results were used to assess potential roles in eusocial traits
+- Interpreted BLAST hits to evaluate possible gene functions and potential roles in eusocial traits

+## Methods  (Section 2 - Summer 2025 - Present)

 ### 3. **CpG Island Detection and Methylation Overlay**
 - Used Python to detect CpG islands based on: